TritonDataCenter/rfd/rfd/0158/README.md

 Reform).
 Additionally, NAT Reform Zones need to know the public IP for a given NAT Reform using Fabric Network.
 A new variable: `nat_reform_public` needs to be attached to Fabric Networks which use NAT Reform zones.
-This variable MUST be set to a public IP address, and SHOULD be allowed to be added to existing fabric networks as we upgrade them to use NAT Reform zones.
+This variable MUST be set by NAPI to a public IP address, and SHOULD be allowed to be added (without an address) to an existing fabric networks as we upgrade them to use NAT Reform zones.
 NAT Reform Zones, which subscribe to NAPI Changefeeds, can create new NAT rules as Fabric Networks transition to use NAT Reform zones.

 At start time, NAT Reform Zones must query NAPI to determine: